Parisians resigned to hosting President Trump for Bastille Day

 The holiday commemorates the storming of the Bastille prison on July 14, 1789, which helped spark the French Revolution.
 It is marked by a large military parade that has been carried out each year since 1880.

-This year the parade will also celebrate the United States’ arrival in Europe 100 years ago to fight alongside France, Britain and other allies in the first World War.
-The two leaders will look on as U.S. and French troops march side by side down the Champs Elysées.
+This year the parade will also celebrate the United States’ arrival in Europe 100 years ago to fight alongside France, Britain and other allies in World War I. The two leaders will look on as U.S. and French troops march side by side down the Champs Elysées.

 Friday is also a somber day in France as it marks the first anniversary of the Nice attacks in which dozens were killed when a truck barrelled into crowds watching the July 14 fireworks display in the southern seaside city.